The Energy and Engineering (E&E) team has three primary functions:

 E&E is a highly diverse and technical group comprising four distinct functional teams:

-Within its Energy group, American University has two team members, Juan Allen and Courtney Chinn, who serve as the full-time nucleus of our energy mission and team.
+Within its Energy group, American University has two team members, Juan Allen and Tiffany Trang, who serve as the full-time nucleus of our energy mission and team.
 They perform, identify, develop, and implement energy conservation measures, energy education, and outreach on a full-time basis.
 This team optimizes energy use on campus by implementing innovative measures to stop and prevent energy waste, increase efficiency, and increase renewable power utilization whenever feasible.
 Reducing energy consumption continues to be a priority to the department and is at the core of our contributions to AU’s standing as the first carbon-neutral university in the United States.

 To find out more about AU’s energy conservation visit Energy & Engineering’s News and Updates page.